NieGrzegorz/DevNotes/Rust/Ownership.md

 Passing by reference is immutable by default.
 Reference must be explicitly marked as mut to modify the object pointed by the reference.

 ## Slice type
+Slices allow to reference a contiguous sequence of elements in a collection rather the whole collection - it is a kind of **reference** so it does not hold an **ownership**